cockroachdb/docs/src/current/v23.1/advanced-changefeed-configuration.md

 This setting controls the interval at which [closed timestamp]({% link {{ page.version.version }}/architecture/transaction-layer.md %}#closed-timestamps) updates are delivered to [rangefeeds]({% link {{ page.version.version }}/create-and-configure-changefeeds.md %}#enable-rangefeeds) and in turn emitted as a [changefeed checkpoint]({% link {{ page.version.version }}/how-does-an-enterprise-changefeed-work.md %}).

-Increasing the interval value will lengthen the delay between each checkpoint, which will increase the latency of changefeed checkpoints, but reduce the impact on SQL latency due to [overload]({% link {{ page.version.version }}/admission-control.md %}#use-cases-for-admission-control) on the cluster.
-This happens because every range with a rangefeed has to emit a checkpoint event with this `3s` interval.
-As an example, across 1 million ranges that would result in 330,000 events per second, which would use more CPU resources.
+At the `0s` interval default for this setting, every range with a rangefeed will emit a checkpoint event based on the [`kv.closed_timestamp.side_transport_interval`](#kv-closed_timestamp-side_transport_interval) value (default `200ms`).
+Increasing the interval value for `kv.rangefeed.closed_timestamp_refresh_interval` will lengthen the delay between each checkpoint, which will increase the latency of changefeed checkpoints, but reduce the impact on SQL latency due to [overload]({% link {{ page.version.version }}/admission-control.md %}#use-cases-for-admission-control) on the cluster.

 If you are running changefeeds at a large scale and notice foreground SQL latency, we recommend increasing this setting.